civol/HDLRuby/README.md

 - In the above example, the semantic of `some_arrow` changes depending on where it is invoked from: within a system, it is a connection, within a behavior it is a transmission.

 - Using Ruby methods for describing hardware might lead to weak code, for example the in following code, the method declares `in0` as input signal.
-Hence, while used in `sys0` no problems happens, an exception will be raised for `sys1` because a signal `in0` is already declare, and will also be raised for `sys2` because it is not possible to declare an input from within a behavior.
+Hence, while used in `sys0` no problem happens, an exception will be raised for `sys1` because a signal `in0` is already declare, and will also be raised for `sys2` because it is not possible to declare an input from within a behavior.

   ```ruby
   def in_decl